-Laboratory: After the add/drop period and at the discretion of the instructor, a student will lose 10 points off the final lab grade for each "unexcused absence".
-Students with more than two (2) absences total (excused and unexcused) from a laboratory may be asked to repeat the course.
-This is particularly true in clinical laboratory courses in which AVMA-mandated tasks are completed.
+After the add/drop period and at the discretion of the instructor, a student will lose 10 points off the final lab grade for each "unexcused absence."
+Students with more than TWO (2) absences total (excused and unexcused) from a laboratory may be asked to repeat the course.

+4. Animal Care:

-Animal Care: Students are required to attend all assigned animal care shifts.
+Students are required to attend all assigned animal care shifts.
 In the event that a student cannot attend due to unforeseen circumstances, the student must contact the instructor immediately and make every effort to find a replacement person to cover the shift.
-At the discretion of the instructor, a student will lose 10 points off the final course grade for each unexcused absence from animal care.
-Two unexcused absences from animal care will result in automatic failure of or withdrawal from the course.
+At the discretion of the instructor, a student will lose 10 points off the final course grade for the first unexcused absence from animal care.
+A second unexcused absence will result in automatic failure of the course.